Solar Expertise for Sustainability

 Semester 3 (August-January)

 In this semester, you may choose either to take the following courses at Dalarna University or to complete a semester-worth of courses at an approved partner university.
-You can also replace some or all of the courses below with a solar engineering related internship in Sweden or abroad.
+You can also replace some of the courses below with a solar engineering related internship in Sweden or abroad.

 - Dynamic Simulation of Energy Systems